 You’ll likely want to start with a statement encouraging employees to book responsibly and affordably, (if they are allowed to book themselves).

-Including a centralized booking procedure in your travel policy can make booking flights and hotels easier for your employees.
-Therefore, you should include the process for booking business travel through a T&E platform or a travel agent.
+Including a centralized booking procedure in your business travel policy for employees can make booking flights and hotels easier.
+Therefore, you should include the process for booking trips through business travel management software or a travel agent.

-If your company has implemented a T&E solution, provide the link of the platform so they are redirected to the platform for booking.
+If your company has implemented a company travel software solution, provide the link of the platform so they are redirected to the platform for booking.
 Otherwise, write out the name and contact details of the travel manager they are supposed to contact to request a booking or for travel details.

-You should also include the latest booking period for employees to organize everything well before time.
-For eg., at least 10 days before the trip.
-The booking period should be different for domestic and international travel.
+You should also include the latest booking period in your company travel policy template.
+For example, at least 10 days before the trip.
+This will ensure your employees organize everything well before time.
+Also, the booking period should be different for domestic and international travel.

 Encourage employees to avoid last-minute bookings as it increases the cost of travel dramatically, providing only a few options to choose from.

-Frequent last-minute cancellations or re-bookings can drive up your travel costs.
-Therefore, the policy should clearly state if there will be any extra charges for rebooking the flights, etc. Most airlines today provide flexible booking policies.
-You can provide a link to the cancellation policy of respective airlines for better clarity.
+Frequent last-minute flight cancellations or re-bookings can drive up your travel costs.
+Therefore, the business travel policy for employees should clearly state if there will be any extra charges for rebooking flights or hotels.
+You can provide a link to the cancellation policy of the respective airlines and hotels for better clarity.

 Rewarding employees who pick economical booking options will drive massive travel cost savings.
-Therefore, you should let your employees know if your company’s T&E management tool provides rewards or loyalty points for cost-conscious employees.
+Therefore, you should let your employees know if your company’s business travel management solution provides rewards or loyalty points for cost-conscious employees.

-This is a vital section of any travel policy.
+This is a vital section of any sample company travel policy for employees.
 It should include information regarding all expense categories such as flights, accommodation, ground transportation, meals, client entertainment expenses, and telephone usage.

 Here’s the information that you can include under each category.